 Pending Cases: Fifty cases remained open at the close of FY 2020.
-In the airline sector, legacy carriers are reaching amendable dates with many of their unions in 2020.
-Due to COVID-19 and the severe repercussions to the financial condition of the airline industry, many of the expected mediation cases will be delayed due to the economic recovery efforts of the industry.
+In the airline sector, legacy carriers were reaching amendable dates with many of their unions in 2020-2021.
+Due to COVID-19, which caused severe repercussions to the financial condition of the airline industry, many of the expected mediation cases were delayed due to the economic recovery efforts of the industry.
 Delta Air Lines / ALPA Pilots are currently in mediation.
 In the airline catering sector, among other cases, the NMB is working with Gate Gourmet / IBT-HERE; and LSG Sky Chefs / UNITE HERE.
 In the area of commuter rail, the NMB is working with PATH and eight of its unions to reach agreements, and with Metra and its unions on 13 cases.
+Also, Metro North/ACRE Locomotive Engineers, Metro North/ACRE, Conductors, Yardmasters and Assistant Station Masters, LIRR/BLET Locomotive Engineers, New Jersey Transit/BLET, Engineer, Assistant Engineers, and Locomotive Engineers Trainees, New Jersey Transit/TWU, Carmen and Car appearance Maintainers Railroad National Handling involving the NCC and the coalition of BMWED and SMART TD - Mechanical Engineers entered mediation in 2021.